timmay54/FreeGLUT-on-Windows/README.md

     * Just the C++, you can install others, but its HUGE, and will get confusing when choosing a project type.

 2. Download Glut

-    This Writeup will use FreeGLUT, an open source project that keeps GLUT up to date
+    This Writeup will use FreeGLUT, an open source project that keeps GLUT up to date.
     * Downloaded THE COMPILED VERSION [here](https://www.transmissionzero.co.uk/software/freeglut-devel/).
     * Click the "MSVC" Download.
     * You could download the source code and compile yourself, but this is simpler (someone else compiled it and uploaded the binaries).